 What is Data Center Virtualization?

-Before defining what it actually is, forecast after forecast all indicate this is one of the most active segments in all of IT with revenues expected to reach upwards of $8 billion by 2022 if not higher, powered by a Compound Annual Growth Rate in the double digits.
+Before defining what it actually is, forecast after forecast all indicate this is one of the most active segments in all of IT with revenues expected to reach upwards of $10 billion by 2028 if not higher.

 The market is incredibly robust and as far as a definition is concerned, Techopedia describes data center virtualization as the process of designing, developing and deploying a data center on virtualization and cloud computing technologies.